 Advice from the Guide Dogs charity also explains 'there may be areas within the health facility where a guide dog may not be permitted due to infection control or health and safety issues' in which case alternative support will be required for the patient and a suitable location found for the assistance dog to be left safely.

 Dr Mein concluded: 'If a staff member is allergic to dogs or has a phobia, then the practice should take reasonable steps to minimise that individual's exposure to assistance dogs.
 However, neither are valid reasons for denying an assistance dog entry to the practice.'

 Read the MDU journal at mdujournal.themdu.com/

-This guidance was correct at publication 09/04/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 09/04/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.